nebhale/git-pivotal-tracker-integration/README.md

 ### Git Server
 In order to take advantage of automatic issue completion, the [Pivotal Tracker Source Code Integration][integration] must be enabled.
-If you are using GitHub, this integration is easy to enable by navgating to your project's 'Service Hooks' settings and configuration it with the proper credentials.
+If you are using GitHub, this integration is easy to enable by navgating to your project's 'Service Hooks' settings and configuring it with the proper credentials.

 [integration]: https://www.pivotaltracker.com/help/integrations?version=v3#scm